Skip to Content

 Bergen County

-Bergen County might be the best location to rockhound in New Jersey.
-You can find several noteworthy specimens in the basalt, diabase outcrops, and road cuts.
-You can find some things: amethyst, agates, geodes, amethyst crystals, carnelian, chalcedony, datolite, natrolite, and both standard and fire opals.
+Bergen County might be the best location for a rockhound in New Jersey.
+Several noteworthy specimens are found in the basalt, diabase outcrops, and road cuts.
+You can find some things: amethyst, agates, geodes, crystals, carnelian, chalcedony, datolite, natrolite, and standard and fire opals.

 At Bergen Hill by Hudson River, in all the tunnels, exposures, and road cuts, you can find banded agates, albite, amethyst, analcime, apatite, calcite crystals, datolite, epidote, galena, malachite, fire, common opals, quartz crystals, siderite, and many other specimens.